macagua/scrumlatamcomunidad.backend/README.rst

 ``make format``

-in the root folder or especifically in each backend or frontend folders.
+in the root folder or specifically in each backend or frontend folders.

 Linters commands are available in each backend and frontend folder.